maxrossello/redmine_app_timesheets/README.md

 the Order, and assign readonly/readwrite permissions over other users' timesheets for the given Order.

-Redmine administrators and Orders administrators (those who can access the interface) always have Edit permission on every Order (marked with an angel icon).
+Redmine administrators and Orders administrators (those who can access the interface) always have Edit permission on every Order where they are listed (marked with an angel icon).
+The requirement to be listed is a help to reduce clutter in timesheet interface for admins on systems with many Orders.

 ### Weekly View

 ![Timesheets](screenshots/WeeklyView.png)

 The weekly view reports aggregated timelogs over an Order/activity/issue triple (issue can be missing).
-This means that each cell may sum values of two or more time entries, related to a specific day, into the same row.
+This means that each cell may sum values of two or more time entries, related to a specific day, Order and Activity, into the same row.
 Changing the value will create a new timelog entry (if the cell was empty), or will change values or delete entries starting from the last one.

-Shared Target Versions, their project and (if any) the issues are linked in the display.
+Local Orders' Target Versions, their project and (if any) the issues are linked in the display if visible.

 The week view starts from monday to sunday around the current day.
 It is also possible to have different period length by changing the 'view' parameter on the URL to a numeric one.
-For a more detailed view of each entries, refer to the daily view (which is different from setting view=1).
+For a more detailed view of each entry, refer to the daily view (which is different from setting view=1).

 Clicking on a day label will bring to the related day view, or you may use the link in the contextual menu.

 Entries in a row can be:
 * deleted in one shot